Getting started

 Develop your own project

-- use PlatformIO IDE (PIO Home -> Open -> New Project)
+• using the PlatformIO IDE graphical interface (PIO Home -> Open -> New Project)

-Next, read one of the flashing guides to run your project!
+Next, read one of the flashing guides to upload and run your project!

-LibreTiny has a few configuration options that change its behavior or features.
-Refer to LT configuration for details.
+LibreTiny has a few configuration options that allow you to change its behavior or features.
+These can be defined, specified or changed in the platformio.ini configuration file for your project.

 GPIO usage - important change